Azure/Azure-Verified-Modules/docs/content/contributing/terraform/review.md

 {{< /expand >}}

-13. The module owner will merge the AVM-Review-PR and publish the module to Terraform registry and update the module proposal on the AVM repo with the following
+13. The module owner merges the AVM-Review-PR, publishes the module to Terraform registry and updates the module proposal on the AVM repo with the following comment.

 {{< expand "➕ AVM Terraform Module Publish Message" "expand/collapse" >}}